robertojguerra/orangepi-zero-full-setup/README.md

 Get a microSD card of "Class 10", 16 GB or larger, to have acceptable speed and space to grow.

 Wifi works slowly, so it is preferable to use an ethernet cable.

+The USB charger should be 1.0 amp or greater

 <H1>2.
 Install Armbian</H1>